-- (m) As soon as feasible, but not less than four (4) weeks prior to the start of principal photography, the production accountant is required to attend an orientation meeting with the Director of the CFC or his or her designee, along with any or all of the following staff members: a primary producer, production manager or other appropriate personnel as determined by the applicant.
+- 2. Documentation required pursuant to paragraph (3) of subdivision (h) and paragraphs (5) and (11) of subdivision (k) of this section. - 3.
+An updated production schedule, required pursuant to subparagraph (B) of paragraph (4) of subdivision (h) of this section. - (C) A qualified motion picture project described in paragraph (2) above can only be transferred to a different business entity prior to the start of principal photography. - (m) As soon as feasible, but not less than four (4) weeks prior to the start of principal photography, the production accountant is required to attend an orientation meeting with the Director of the CFC or his or her designee, along with any or all of the following staff members: a primary producer, production manager or other appropriate personnel as determined by the applicant.
 Applicants and staff members shall not be required to attend more than one (1) orientation meeting for a motion picture in the program. - (n) Any television series, relocated television series and any television series based on a pilot that has been approved and issued a Credit Allocation Letter, shall be given first priority for a credit allocation during an open allocation period in each subsequent year in the life of that series whenever credits are allocated and available within a fiscal year. - (1) Each recurring television series shall submit a new application and pick-up order, if available, for each season during any open television project application period as specified by the CFC in its written notification.
-The application should reflect the estimated qualified expenditures but the allocation will not exceed the amount approved in the previous season's credit allocation letter(s).
-The narrative statement requirement as set forth in sections 17053.98(g)(A)(x) and 23698(g)(A)(x) of the Revenue and Taxation code for all projects shall be deemed as met for recurring television series with the statement submitted by that series when it was accepted into the program as a pilot, new or relocating television series. - (2) The allocation amount requested by a relocating TV series applying for tax credits in subsequent fiscal years as a recurring TV series shall not exceed the amount approved in the previous season's credit allocation letter(s). - (o) Principal photography in California shall commence no later than one hundred eighty (180) calendar days after the credit allocation letter is issued.
-Qualified motion pictures with qualified expenditures of at least one hundred million dollars (\$100,000,000) must begin principal photography (as defined in Section 5520(s)) no later than two hundred and forty (240) days after CAL issuance.
+The application shall reflect the estimated qualified expenditures but the allocation will not exceed the amount approved in the previous season's credit allocation letter(s).
+The narrative statement requirement as set forth in sections 17053.98(g)(2)(A)(viii) and 23698(g)(2)(A)(viii) of the Revenue and Taxation Code for all projects shall be deemed as met for recurring television series with the statement submitted by that series when it was accepted into the program as a pilot, new or relocating television series. - (2) The allocation amount requested by a relocating TV series applying for tax credits in subsequent fiscal years as a recurring TV series shall not exceed the amount approved in the previous season's credit allocation letter(s). - (o) Principal photography in California shall commence no later than one hundred eighty (180) calendar days after the credit allocation letter is issued.
+Qualified motion pictures with qualified expenditures of at least one hundred million dollars (\$100,000,000) must begin principal photography (as defined in Section 5520(u)) no later than two hundred and forty (240) calendar days after CAL issuance.
 If the production does not begin principal photography prior to the 180 or 240 day deadline, the tax credit allocation shall be revoked, unless a Force Majeure event has occurred which directly prevented the production from commencing within the deadline.
-With submission of documentation verifying such event, the CFC may grant an extension.
+With submission of documentation verifying such event, the CFC shall grant an extension.
 If a production implements a hiatus during the principal photography period, any and all hiatus period(s) may be no longer than one hundred twenty (120) calendar days in aggregate for the entire duration of the production.